jss367/jss367.github.io/_posts/2022-07-06-test-set-metrics-on-unbalanced-datasets-part-ii.md

     F1: 1.04%

-These are better estimates of the model's preformance and are more precise than if it only used the true unbalanced test set.
+These are better estimates of the model's performance and are more precise than if it only used the true unbalanced test set.